Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

-Those are a couple of things you could consider when there’s high impact news coming up.
+Those are a couple of things you could consider if you have a 1 hour trading strategy and when there’s high impact news coming up.

 4. Not all markets are suitable to be traded on the 1-hour timeframe

-For forex markets, particularly for most major and cross currency pairs, they’re suitable to be traded on the 1-hour timeframe because they are liquid.
+For forex markets, particularly for most major and cross currency pairs, they’re suitable to be traded with a 1 hour scalping strategy because they are liquid.
 You can pretty much enter your trades and exit them relatively easily.